-This guide covers the full configuration for each supported AI client, including file paths, self-hosted setup, and optional pre-configuration of API tokens.
+This guide covers full configuration for each supported AI client, including file paths, restart steps, self-hosted setup, and optional API-token-only configuration.

 Configuration by Client